-In June 2012, the GASB issued Statement No. 68, Accounting and Financial Reporting for Pensions-an Amendment of GASB Statement No. 27.
-The Borough adopted GASB Statement No. 68 for its December 31, 2015 financial statements.
-The adoption of this Statement affected disclosures and supplementary information only, as the Borough reports on modified cash basis of accounting.
+In June 2015, the GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions-an Amendment of GASB Statement No. 45.
+The Borough adopted GASB Statement No. 75 for its December 31, 2018 financial statements.
+The adoption of this Statement affected the Government-Wide financial statements.